Jackey-Sparrow/hiApp-ionic/README.md

 ```

-- configure you gulp configurations
+- configure you gulp configurations in webstorm

   ##process :